mizydorek/pands-project-2020/README.md

 ### Data Visualization

 Having a basic idea about the dataset now we can extend that with some vizualizations.
-This gives us much clearer idea of the distribution of input attributes.
+This will give us much clearer idea of the distribution of input attributes.

 #### Histogram

 Histogram presentation of all attributes (both petal and sepal width and length) allows visualization of data distribution across all species.

 <img src="https://github.com/mizydorek/pands-project-2020/blob/master/images/setosa.hist.png" width="33%" /> <img src="https://github.com/mizydorek/pands-project-2020/blob/master/images/versicolor.hist.png" width="33%" /> <img src="https://github.com/mizydorek/pands-project-2020/blob/master/images/virginica.hist.png" width="33%" />